GamerPablito/HaxeGJClient/README.md

-# GameJolt Adaptation for FNF and Haxeflixel
+# Haxe GameJolt Client

 Heya there!
 GamerPablito here!

-Thanks for use this custom client for GameJolt, this has very useful functions for different purposes with a little better performance than the default libraries (such as the flixel file ~~"FlxGameJolt"~~ or the original ~~"gamejoltAPI"~~ library stuff).
+Thanks for use this custom client for GameJolt for Haxe, this has very useful functions for different purposes with a little better performance than the default libraries (such as the flixel file ~~"FlxGameJolt"~~ or the original ~~"gamejoltAPI"~~ library stuff).

 This was originally made for some Friday Night Funkin' mods, but it can be used for any game made with Haxeflixel as well.